Embark Behavioral Health

 • Look for things in common – When we are experiencing negative feelings we often only see the differences between us and others, try pausing and looking for similarities.
 Maybe someone has is wearing a t-shirt with characters from a show you like or someone is listening to one of your favorite bands.
 Use the things you have in common to try to build a connection.

 • Join a or start a group or club – Find a club, a sport, a musical group, leadership group, a church or community group, or any groups you may be interested in that meets regularly If one does not exist consider starting one and creating opportunities for others to join.
 It is a great way to expand your talents, but offers you plenty of opportunities for in-person socialization, too.
 Having a sense of belonging does much to combat loneliness.

 • Find a part-time job – Jobs are a great opportunity for lots of face to face time with peers and people of all ages.
 You’ll have a chance to earn a wage while you’re building connections, it’s a win-win for both your loneliness and your savings account

 • Volunteer – Nothing is more rewarding than volunteering.
 You can volunteer for a cause you already love, or find a need in your area and fill it.
 Either way, you get plenty of face to face time and the satisfaction of being a part of bettering your community.

 Whether your loneliness is perceived, or you are truly isolated, you don’t have to be alone at all.
 It may take some work, stretching out of your comfort zone, but you can find ways to have friends and meaningful, face to face interactions with your peers and other people.
 Loneliness can be something you give into or it can be something that you fight with connection.
 You have everything you need inside of you.
 Your social life is waiting for you.

-Learn how to cure your loneliness by calling Potomac Programs 1-855-809-0409 today.
+Learn how to cure your loneliness by calling Embark Behavioral Health 1-855-809-0409 today.
 When life gives you loneliness, make friends today.